DIY Goat's Milk Facial Scrub Recipe

 Ingredients:

-2.5 oz. colloidal oatmeal (or oat flour)
+2.5 oz. powdered goats milk2.5 oz. colloidal oatmeal (or oat flour)

 2.5 oz. baking soda